-An architectural gem listed as a historic monument since 1946, this 19th-century neo-Palladian villa was designed by Louis Combes on a wine estate of considerable size (262 hectares) and renown (premier grand cru classé)!
+An architectural gem classified as a historic monument since 1946, this 19th-century neo-Palladian villa was designed by Louis Combes on a wine estate of stature (262 hectares) and renown (premier grand cru classé)!
 In short, it’s the most important neoclassical building in the Bordeaux region.

-In the vineyards of Pauillac (73 hectares) stands a 19th-century château with turrets, whose neo-Renaissance façade is reflected in a mirror of water.
+In the Pauillac vineyards (73 hectares), stands a 19th-century château with turrets, whose neo-Renaissance façade is reflected in a mirror of water.
 Owned by Baron Pichon, after whom the appellation is named, it is classified as the second Grand Cru in the official classification of Bordeaux wines, thus earning its second place in the ranking.

-Just a stone’s throw from the Cheval Blanc (which can be admired from the terrace of its panoramic restaurant), lies an equally atypical château that rivals its neighbor in extravagance.
+Just a stone’s throw from the Cheval Blanc (which can be admired from the terrace of its panoramic restaurant), lies a no less atypical château that rivals its neighbor in extravagance.
 With its reflective red metal plates creating an inverted mirror effect, this chateau by Jean Nouvel is one of the most recognizable.

 Here again, we admire the rare beauty of the wine storehouse in the shape of an upturned ship, designed by Philippe Starck himself, the ultimate reference in modern architecture.
 Located in the heart of Bordeaux, Château Les Carmes Haut Brion is a true haven of peace.
 Surrounded by water and century-old trees, this château enjoys a unique green setting.

-With 120 hectares of vines, it is one of the largest of the 1855 Crus Classés.
-In addition to its impressive vineyard, Château Lascombes (Margaux appellation) is a slap in the face of Bordeaux-style elegance.
+With 120 hectares of vines, this is one of the largest of the 1855 Crus Classés.
+In addition to its impressive vineyard, Château Lascombes (Margaux appellation) is a slap in the face of Bordeaux elegance.
 To visit it is to travel between tradition and modernity.
 Since the 17th century, ten generations of owners have left their mark on the history of this exceptional château.

 📌 Route de Pédesclaux, 33250 Pauillac